Yarin18/ede-project/README.md

 ### Security
 For the security of my endpoints I used OAuth2.
 For this I had to configure a SecurityWebFilterChain.
-In that configuration I went ahead and forced authorized access on all matches to the /workout /meal and /user patterns.
+In that configuration I went ahead and forced on everything that is not with prefix /public.
 I also had to make some adjustments to the application.yml for this.

 ### Rate Limiting